RuneSchool/RuneSchool.github.io/_posts/2025-1-27-better-shavian.md

 This is intentional.
 S and Z still remain very close allophones even in the modern day (think of "dogs" vs "cats", etc), as do θ and ð (think of "the" or "with").

-Now you might say "But F and V were historic allophones just like those!
+The letters for /f/ and /v/ are inspired by the Greek [phi](https://en.wikipedia.org/wiki/Phi).
+Now you might say "But F and V were historic allophones just like those others!
 Why do these letters look more different when rotated?"

 That is because F and V split to become distinct phonemes much earlier than the others.